 🔪 How To Make Roast Capon

-Roasting a capon requires some care and attention to ensure that the meat is cooked properly and comes out juicy and flavorful!
-You will need a roasting pan, a roasting rack, and a basting brush to begin.
+Roasting a capon requires some care and attention to ensure the meat is cooked properly and comes out juicy and flavorful!
+You will need a roasting pan with a roasting rack, a basting brush, a chef's knife, and a cutting board.

 An 8-10 pound capon will be approximately 8 servings!
 There is plenty to share with the whole family, especially if you make some side dishes to go with it.

-- Preheat.
-Preheat your oven to 350°F (175°C).
-Rinse the 8-pound capon under cold running water and pat it dry with paper towels, then season it inside and out with salt and pepper.
+Preheat.
+Preheat your oven to 350°F (175°C/Gas Mark 4).
+Rinse the 8-pound (3.63 kilograms) capon under cold running water and pat it dry with paper towels, then season inside the cavity with ½ teaspoon each, salt and pepper.

-- Stuff capon.
-Stuff the capon cavity with 4 sprigs of thyme, 4 sprigs of rosemary, lemon quarters, and 1 ⅓ tablespoons of minced garlic.
+Stuff capon.
+Stuff the capon cavity with 4 sprigs of thyme, 4 sprigs of rosemary, lemon quarters, and 3-4 cloves of crushed garlic.

-- Rub capon with butter.
-Rub the ½ cup of softened butter over the capon, covering the entire bird.
-Pour the 1 cup of chicken broth into the bottom of the roasting pan.
+Rub capon with butter.
+Rub the ½ cup (113.5 grams) of softened butter over the capon, covering the entire bird.
+Season with ½ tablespoon of chicken seasoning on all sides.
+Then, pour the 1 cup (236.59 milliliters) chicken broth into the bottom of the roasting pan.

-- Cook.
-Roast the capon in the preheated oven at 350°F (175°C) for approximately 2-3 hours, or 20 minutes per pound.
+Cook.
+Roast the capon in the preheated oven at 350°F (175°C/Gas Mark 4) for approximately 2-3 hours, or 20 minutes per pound.
 Check the internal temperature of the thigh meat at the thickest point to ensure it reaches 165°F (74°C).

 💭 Angela's Tips & Recipe Notes